ibm-cloud-docs/hs-crypto/FAQs.md

 A monthly charge for each provisioned crypto unit and API calls is billed at a rate of $0.01 USD per 10,000 API calls over 1 million API calls.
 The detailed [pricing plan](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services){: external} is available for your reference.

 For example, if you want to crypto-process 5000 keys by using {{site.data.keyword.hscrypto}}, for high availability, you need to set up two crypto units.
 The amount is $3120 ($1560 per crypto unit) per month.
-The first 1,000,000 API calls are free of charge.
+The first 1,000,000 API calls per crypto unit are free of charge.
 However, if you perform 2,000,000 API calls per month per crypto unit, you are charged additional $1 ($0.01 per 10,000 API calls over 1,000,000 API calls) per crypto unit.
 In total, there is a monthly charge of $3142 ($3140 for the crypto units and $2 for the additional API calls on both crypto units) for your service instance.
 The following table contains the pricing details.

 | Pricing components | Cost per month |
 |-----|----------------|